loscrossos/crossos_setup/docs/01_enable_crossos_setup.md

 ### Step-by-Step Installation

+Follow the steps below.

+Alternatively watch this video for the same procedure: https://youtu.be/wdZRp-s3GRY

+---
 **1.- Get git**

 Git is a "version control system".
 It is used to manage software code.
 We are going to use it to copy the crossos_setup code to your computer.